Low libido: When the brain is the issue

 Low libido in men is not caused by a single switch turning off.
 Desire is the output of several overlapping systems: brain reward circuits that generate “wanting,” hormone signals that set your baseline drive, mood and stress systems that can slam on the brakes, and everyday habits that shape energy and attention.
 When enough of these tilt in the wrong direction, sexual interest drops.

 Neuroscientists describe libido as a motivated behavior, similar to hunger or curiosity.
 The brain constantly weighs signals about safety, energy, connection, and reward value.
-If work stress is high, mood is low, sleep is poor, or sex has become linked with conflict or failure, the system quietly de-prioritizes sex — even if your testosterone looks fine on paper.[2]
+If work stress is high, mood is low, sleep is poor, or sex has become linked with conflict or failure, the system quietly de-prioritizes sex.
+This can happen even if your testosterone looks fine on paper.[2]
+Bancroft and Janssen’s dual control model highlights this balance between excitatory “go” signals and inhibitory “brake” signals in male sexual response.[2]

 Brain reward and motivation circuits